jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-170.md

 The motion of the wheel is less hindered by contact with the magnet, as it rotates while suspended, than it is by contact with the Earth when pressed by its own weight.

-#### 175. How and why does the force of one magnet increase or decrease further?
+#### 175. How and why does the force of one magnet increase or decrease?

 The force of one magnet can increase or decrease in various ways when influenced by the presence of another magnet or iron.

-However, there is a general rule that applies: whenever the magnets are positioned in a way that one magnet sends striated particles towards the other, they attract each other.
+The general rule is: **whenever the magnets are positioned in a way that one magnet sends virtual photons towards the other, they attract each other**.

 Conversely, if one magnet pulls these particles away from the other, they hinder each other.

 The more rapidly and abundantly these particles flow through each magnet, the greater the magnet's strength.

 When the particles are in a highly agitated state, more of them can be transferred from one magnet or iron to another compared to when the air or any other substance is present in the absence of a magnet.

 Thus, not only do the South pole of one magnet and the North pole of another attract each other when supporting iron with their respective poles, but even when they are separated and the iron is placed between them.

+{{< img src="/graphics/physics/fig_85-4.jpg" >}}

-For example, magnet C is attracted to magnet F to hold the iron DE attached to it, and vice versa, magnet F is attracted to magnet C to support the end E of its iron in the air.
-It can be so heavy that it could not be supported by magnet F alone if the other end D leaned against a different object than magnet C.
+For example, magnet `C` is attracted to magnet `F` to hold the iron `DE` attached to it.
+Vice versa, magnet `F` is attracted to magnet `C` to support the end `E` of its iron in the air.

+It can be so heavy that it could not be supported by magnet `F` alone if the other end `D` leaned against a different object than magnet `C`.

 #### 176. Why can't a magnet, no matter how strong it is, attract iron that is not in direct contact with a weaker magnet?